Joeyiu/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Lemon Bars

+Shortbread Crust Ingrdients:
+- 1 cup (230g; 2 sticks) unsalted butter, melted
+- 1/2 cup (100g) granulated sugar
+- 2 teaspoons pure vanilla extract
+- 1/2 teaspoon salt
+- 2 cups + 2 Tablespoons (265g) all-purpose flour (spooned & leveled)
+Lemon Filling Ingredients:
+- 2 cups (400g) granulated sugar
+- 6 Tablespoons (46g) all-purpose flour
+- 6 large eggs
+- 1 cup (240ml) lemon juice (about 4 lemons)

+Instructions:
+1. Preheat the oven to 325°F (163°C).
+Line the bottom and sides of a 9×13 glass baking pan (do not use metal) with parchment paper, Set aside.
+2. Make the crust: Mix the melted butter, sugar, vanilla extract, and salt together in a medium bowl.
+Add the flour and stir to completely combine.
+The dough will be thick.
+Press firmly into prepared pan, making sure the layer of crust is nice and even.
+Bake for 20-22 minutes or until the edges are lightly browned.
+Remove from the oven.
+Using a fork, poke holes all over the top of the warm crust (not all the way through the crust).
+A new step I swear by, this helps the filling stick and holds the crust in place.
+Set aside until step 4.
+3. Make the filling: Sift the sugar and flour together in a large bowl.
+Whisk in the eggs, then the lemon juice until completely combined.
+4. Pour filling over warm crust.
+Bake the bars for 22-26 minutes or until the center is relatively set and no longer jiggles.
+(Give the pan a light tap with an oven mitt to test.)
+Remove bars from the oven and cool completely at room temperature.
+I usually cool them for about 2 hours at room temperature, then stick in the refrigerator for 1-2 more hours until pretty chilled.
+I recommend serving chilled.
+5. Once cool, lift the parchment paper out of the pan using the overhang on the sides.
+Dust with confectioners’ sugar and cut into squares before serving.
+For neat squares, wipe the knife clean between each cut.
+Cover and store leftover lemon bars in the refrigerator for up to 1 week.
+6. Freezing Instructions: Lemon bars can be frozen for up to 3-4 months.
+Cut the cooled bars (without confectioners’ sugar topping) into squares, then place onto a baking sheet.
+Freeze for 1 hour.
+Individually wrap each bar in aluminum foil or plastic wrap and place into a large bag or freezer container to freeze.
+Thaw in the refrigerator, then dust with confectioners’ sugar before serving.